edadma/editline/README.md

 `editline` provides a powerful, flexible line editing library with a clean separation between I/O and editing logic.
 Unlike traditional readline implementations that are tightly coupled to specific terminal APIs, `editline` uses a trait-based design that works with any byte-stream I/O.

 **Perfect for:**
-- Desktop CLIs and REPLs
+- Desktop CLIs and REPLs (Linux, macOS, Windows)
-- Embedded systems (UART, custom displays)
+- Embedded systems (UART, USB CDC, custom displays)
+- ESP32-S3 and other RTOS-based microcontrollers
 - Network services (telnet/SSH servers)
 - Custom terminal emulators
 - Testing with mock I/O